sfadriaan/sfadriaan.github.io/reference/omnistudio/omnistudio-datatable-events.rst

 Short description
 -----------------

-What platform events are available when using the datatable component in a flexcard.
+What platform events are available when using the datatable component in a Flexcard.

 `Salesforce help files <https://help.salesforce.com/s/articleView?id=sf.os_flexcards_datatable_properties_29884.htm&type=5>`_ mentions datatable events: